port-labs/ocean/docs/framework-guides/docs/develop-an-integration/integration-spec-and-default-resources.md

 ]
 ```

-The `blueprints.json` file is part of the `.port/resources` directory, it is used to specify the default [blueprints](https://docs.getport.io/build-your-software-catalog/define-your-data-model/setup-blueprint/) that will be created when the integration is started for the first time.
+The `blueprints.json` file is part of the `.port/resources` directory, it is used to specify the default [blueprints](https://docs.getport.io/build-your-software-catalog/define-your-data-model/setup-blueprint/) that will be created when the integration is installed.

 ### Structure

 The `blueprints.json` is a JSON file which contains an array of objects that match the [blueprint objects](https://docs.getport.io/build-your-software-catalog/define-your-data-model/setup-blueprint/#blueprint-structure) from Port's API.

 :::tip
-The `blueprints.json` file is optional, if it is not provided, the integration will not create any blueprints when it is started for the first time.
+The `blueprints.json` file is optional, if it is not provided, the integration will not create any blueprints when it is installed.

 **However**, to make integration easier to use and onboard into Port, it is highly recommended to provide a `blueprints.json` file which users can use as a starting point and customize the data ingested from the integration into Port
 :::